 Federal and state authorities are now conducting investigations of alleged price gouging stemming from the COVID-19 pandemic.
 State Attorney General Offices watch for and monitor any change in the pricing of goods and services in times of national and/or state emergencies and have the ability to launch independent investigations.
 Investigations may also be initiated by consumer complaint.
 Ansa Assuncao’s trade practices team, which includes former Assistant United States Attorneys and a former Marine Judge Advocate/Special Assistant to the United States Attorney, provides advice and assistance to businesses faced with governmental investigations, investigatory requests, and subpoenas.
-With offices in six states and access to a select network of experienced local attorneys in every jurisdiction across the country, we can also handle any litigation that arises from claims of price gouging or alleged trade practices violations.
+With offices in four states and access to a select network of experienced local attorneys in every jurisdiction across the country, we can also handle any litigation that arises from claims of price gouging or alleged trade practices violations.

 The CARES Act provides various government benefits, including the Paycheck Protection Program.
 The PPP and other programs under the CARES Act require recipients to provide detailed information to the government to show eligibility.
 Businesses must be sure that they are eligible for the funds and assistance they request and that all their representations are accurate.
 In their haste to apply for aid, businesses must not inflate or misrepresent financial or employment information, and should ensure that representations to the government are consistent with public and private documents.
 Furthermore, any business that has experienced increased profits due to the Coronavirus crisis should not apply for aid, and businesses should use the aid for the purposes intended and required under the CARES Act.
 Misrepresentations in connection with government aid are punishable under the False Claims Act, which includes treble (triple) damages, attorney fees, fines, and whistleblower bounties.
 Ansa Assuncao attorneys are experienced in counseling clients to determine their eligibility for government assistance, ensuring that representations to the government are accurate, and in handling whistleblower and False Claims Act investigations and litigation.